fcosrno/aspector/README.md

 	/home/ubuntu/aspector/src/index.php processor reset

 If something goes wrong, an error will be thrown to the terminal.
-You can always rerun the processor and it will continue where it left off.
+You can always rerun `run.sh` and the script will continue where it left off.

 ### How it works